kcoleman731/eks-blueprint-with-rancher/README.md

 Update `locals.tf` with your desired values.
 Required values to update are

 ```
 # Must be a domain for a Route53 zone that exists in your AWS account.
+Rancher URL will be https://rancher.<cluster_domain>.
-cluster_domain              = "<cluster_domain"
+cluster_domain              = "<cluster_domain>"
 rancher_bootstrap_password  = "<rancher_password>"
 lets_encrypt_email          = "<lets_encrypt_email"
 ```